bit-broker/website/content/en/docs/coordinator/entity-types.md

 `timeseries.value` | <div class="stamp">required</div> | String between 1 and 256 characters long
 `timeseries.unit` | <div class="stamp">required</div> | String between 1 and 256 characters long

 Details about the _meaning_ of these attributes can be found within the [key concepts](/docs/concepts/entity-types/) section of this documentation.
+The `schema` attribute is a powerful concept, which is [explained in more detail](/docs/concepts/entity-types/#entity-schemas) there.

 {{% alert color="info" %}}
 Entity type IDs are required to be unique across an operating BitBroker instance.